 Algebra I This course is the foundation for high school mathematics courses.
 Topics include the real number system, simplifying expressions, solving multi-step equations, evaluating and solving linear, quadratic, radical, and rational equations, solving one-variable, compound, linear, and absolute-value inequalities, and solving systems of equations.
 Real world applications are presented within the course content, and a function’s approach is emphasized.
 The successful Algebra I student will be prepared for Geometry.

-Algebra II Algebra II is the last truly sequential course in the high school curriculum, in that while it prepares students to go on to Pre-Calculus, it also gives the student the background to take Statistics.
-Topics of the course shall include but are not limited to in-depth analysis of functions (linear, quadratic, rational, etc.) and systems of functions.
-Exponential and logarithmic functions as well as sequences and series are included, as well as an introduction to basic statistical ideas such as normal probability, measures of center and spread, and basic inferential concepts.
+Algebra II The last sequential math course in the high school curriculum, in that while it prepares students to go on to Pre-Calculus, it also gives the student the background to take Statistics in addition at a later time in their math careers (which is highly encouraged, as just about everyone would benefit from a basic understanding of Statistics).
+Topics of the course shall include but are not limited to in-depth analysis of functions (linear, quadratic, rational and so on) and of systems of functions.
+Exponential and logarithmic functions as well as sequences and series are included, as well as an introduction to basic statistical ideas (normal probability, measures of center and spread, and basic inferential concepts and the like).

 Geometry We will bridge the gap between the abstraction of Algebra I and the physical world of Geometry by looking at how we can graph the language of math to show how the numbers work and can be physically represented.
 The large topics covered this year will be the following: the building blocks of Geometry (point, line and plane), constructing geometric shapes and figures, line and angle properties, triangle, polygon and circle properties, the Pythagorean Theorem, and basic trigonometry.

-Statistics Knowledge of statistics is important for people in all walks of life and within a wide range of academic fields of study such as biological and environmental sciences, physical and behavioral sciences, medicine, business and economics.
-The course will include but not be limited to the study of data analysis, probability, pattern analysis, experimental design, simulation and statistical inference.
-An emphasis on the gathering of data, both categorical and quantitative, from the real world around us will be core in this course, as well as rigorous ways to analyze explain it in a variety of ways.
+Statistics Knowledge of statistics is important for people from all walks of life and within a wide range of academic fields of study such as biological and environmental sciences, physical and behavioral sciences, medicine, business, and economics.
+The course will include but not be limited to the study of data analysis, probability, pattern analysis, experimental design, simulation, and statistical inference.
+An emphasis on the gathering of data, both categorical and quantitative, from the real world around us will be core in this course, as well as rigorous ways to analyze and explain it in a variety of ways.

 Current Courses – Science

 Biology This class is designed to explore the workings of living organisms on multiple levels, including molecular, cellular, organismal, and ecological, and to explore overarching themes that connect each level to the next.
-Four interdisciplinary units – the bubonic plague, cancer, HIV/AIDS, and the Serengeti Plains – serve as frameworks to explore topics such as cell structure and function, genetics, molecular biology, energy transformations, evolution and classification, biochemistry, and biodiversity.
-Current scientific research is introduced throughout the course, and students explore the development of scientific thought and its applicability to situations and problems faced by society today.
+Four interdisciplinary units – the bubonic plague, cancer, viruses in the body, and the Serengeti Plains – serve as frameworks to explore topics such as cell structure and function, genetics, molecular biology, energy transformations, evolution and classification, biochemistry, and biodiversity.
+Current scientific research is introduced throughout the course, and students will explore the development of scientific thought and its applicability to situations and problems faced by society today.

-Environmental Science with Lab In this class, students will explore environmental issues that are both global and local in scale, with an emphasis on understanding the physical, chemical, and biological basis of each issue.
-Students will also make connections throughout the course to larger ideas such as sustainability and environmental stewardship.
+Environmental Science This year-long course will provide an overview of current topics in environmental science.
+As the human population grows larger and standards of living rise around the world, it is important that we understand the impacts of human activities upon the earth’s natural systems.
+While many environmental concerns span multiple disciplines, a strong grasp of the underlying science is essential for today’s environmental problem-solvers.
+In this class, we will explore environmental issues that are both global and local in scale, with an emphasis on understanding the physical, chemical, and biological basis of each issue.
+We will also make connections throughout the course to larger ideas such as sustainability, environmental ethics, and environmental justice.
 During labs, projects, and other activities, students will gain hands-on experience both in the field and in the laboratory, and apply science concepts to real environmental problems in our community.
+Work in this class will include regular reading and writing assignments, in-class quizzes and tests, and occasional larger assignments (e.g., research papers, debates, group projects, long-term lab reports).

 Psychology This course is intended to provide a survey of fundamental concepts in the field of psychology.
 We will explore the history of psychology as a discipline, learn how to design effective psychology experiments, explore careers in psychology, and survey the major areas of study in the field today.